coolusaHD/portfolio/README.md

 For me it was always a dream to have an own personal website to put on my CVs.
 Therefore I decided to create a react app for it and make it puvlic to motivate other developers to create their own portfolio websites.

+The first inspiration for this project was the Homepage of [craftzdog](https://github.com/craftzdog/craftzdog-homepage).
+So thank you @craftzdog!